gherkin-by-example/java-cucumber/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=gherkin-by-example_java-cucumber&metric=alert_status)](https://sonarcloud.io/dashboard?id=gherkin-by-example_java-cucumber)

 This is a solution to BeeCrowd Bee 1000 and Bee 1001 problems: greetings and add two numbers.
-* The problem statement can be found here: https://www.beecrowd.com.br/judge/en/problems/view/1001.
+* The problem statement can be found here: https://www.beecrowd.com.br/judge/en/problems/view/1000 and https://www.beecrowd.com.br/judge/en/problems/view/1001.
-* An example solution in Java and other programming languages can be found here: https://www.beecrowd.com.br/judge/pt/faqs/about/examples.
+* Bee 1001 example solutions in Java and other programming languages can be found here: https://www.beecrowd.com.br/judge/pt/faqs/about/examples.

 The solution process presented here adopts a behaviour-driven development style.
 The original problem statement is first modelled using Gherkin language.
 The code also adopts a domain-driven style using Java language.